abh1sheke/postx/README.md

 # postx
-A blazingly-fast CURL-like tool to help you test RESTful API endpoints quickly and efficiently from your command line.
+A blazingly-fast, multi-threaded, cURL-like tool for transferring data over HTTP protocol and for testing/debugging API endpoints.

 ## Usage